-WWE Home Video released eight new titles in the fourth quarter of 2014, all of which were released on DVD, electronically and 4 were released on Blu-ray.
-According to Nielsen Video Scan (through December 31, 2014), WWE had 9 out of the top 10 titles in the Sports charts in the fourth quarter of 2014, and has a commanding Number One position and 72 percent market share in the Sports category.
+WWE Home Video released five new titles in the second quarter of 2015, all of which were released on DVD, electronically and 3 were released on Blu-ray.
+According to Nielsen Video Scan (through March 31, 2015), WWE had 8 out of the top 10 titles in the Sports charts in the second quarter of 2015, and has a Number Two position and 65 percent market share in the Sports category.

-Outside the United States, our new home video productions and catalog titles are distributed through international licensing agreements in the UK, Ireland, Italy, Austria, Switzerland, France, Germany, Greece, Portugal, Spain, Belgium, Holland, Canada, Japan, India, Australia, Singapore, Malaysia, Thailand, New Zealand, Brunei, South Africa, Mexico, Central America and the Middle East territories.
+Outside the United States, our new home video productions and catalog titles are distributed through international licensing agreements in the UK, Italy, Austria, Switzerland, France, Germany, Greece, Portugal, Spain, Belgium, Canada, Japan, Australia, New Zealand, South Africa and the Middle East territories.

 Digital Media Segment

-ONLINE/MOBILE/BROADBAND – WWE utilizes the Internet to promote our brands; create a community experience among our fans; market and distribute our offline, online and mobile products; and sell online advertising.
-For the first quarter of 2015, our primary website, WWE.com and WWE App, attracted an average of more than 22 million monthly unique visitors worldwide.
-These visitors viewed an average of more than 485 million pages and 43 million monthly video streams.
+ONLINE/MOBILE/BROADBAND -WWE utilizes the Internet to promote our brands; create a community experience among our fans; market and distribute our offline, online and mobile products; and sell online advertising.
+For the second quarter of 2015, our primary website, WWE.com and WWE App, attracted an average of more than 19 million monthly unique visitors worldwide.
+These visitors viewed an average of more than 391 million pages and 35 million monthly video streams.